pudly/schmopera-hugo/content/articles/otsl.md

 </figure>

-And Damien Sneed and Karen Chilton's _The Tongue & The Lash_ is a stunning look at America's history with racism, an operatic setting of the notorious [1965 debate](https://www.theatlantic.com/entertainment/archive/2019/12/james-baldwin-william-f-buckley-debate/602695/) between James Baldwin and William F. Buckley which argued the motion that the American is at the expense of black Americans. _The Tongue & The Lash_ featured some of the night's best singing.
+And Damien Sneed and Karen Chilton's _The Tongue & The Lash_ is a stunning look at America's history with racism, an operatic setting of the notorious [1965 debate](https://www.theatlantic.com/entertainment/archive/2019/12/james-baldwin-william-f-buckley-debate/602695/) between James Baldwin and William F. Buckley which argued the motion that the American is at the expense of black Americans. _The Tongue & The Lash_ features some of the night's best singing.
 [Markel Reed](/scene/people/markel-reed/) as Baldwin orates with a steely baritone that comes with some bite; tenor [Jonathan Johnson](/scene/people/jonathan-johnson/) exudes an easy power that's slightly unnerving — even a bit colonialist — in his portrayal of Buckley, fan of racial segregation.
 Sneed's score throws in a brilliant moment, sliding swiftly into the blues in a musical nod to the reality of Black American culture, the undeniably present group of people who were so dehumanized.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1632318671/media/2021/09/OTSL_NewWorks_1_pnuhx7.jpg){{% /md %}}